-Her debut album Six Pieces for Solo Violin was created in collaboration with composer Sophia Jani and was released in 2024 to international acclaim on Squama Recordings.
+Her debut album Six Pieces for Solo Violin, created in collaboration with composer Sophia Jani, was released in 2024 to international acclaim on Squama Recordings.

 In the field of contemporary chamber music, she is co-founder of the string collective Kontai Ensemble and the concert series Feet Become Ears, which focuses on minimalist-influenced currents in New Music.

-Engagements for concert and theater productions have taken Teresa Allgaier to venues such as the Barbican Theatre London, Elbphilharmonie Hamburg, Wiener Musikverein, Wigmore Hall London, Bavarian State Opera, Volksbühne Berlin, or Schauspiel Leipzig.
-She has performed at several renowned Festivals such as Fusion Festival, X-Jazz Festival, Reeperbahn Festival, Überjazz Festival, performing in the live ensembles of Ralph Heidel and Carlos Cipa, amongst others.
-As a soloist, she has appeared with violin concertos by Bruch, Mendelssohn, Khachaturian, and Pärt, among others.
+Engagements have taken Teresa Allgaier to venues such as the Barbican Theatre London, Elbphilharmonie Hamburg, Wiener Musikverein, Wigmore Hall London, Bavarian State Opera, Volksbühne Berlin, and Schauspiel Leipzig.
+She has performed at festivals such as Fusion Festival, XJazz Festival, Reeperbahn Festival, Überjazz Festival, performing in the live ensembles of Ralph Heidel and Carlos Cipa, amongst others.
+As a soloist, she has appeared with violin concertos by Bruch, Mendelssohn, Khachaturian, Pärt, among others.

 Teresa Allgaier studied classical violin at the University of Music and Performing Arts Munich (Prof. Ingolf Turban) and the Guildhall School of Music and Drama London (Prof. Alexander Janiczek).
 She also participated in the International Ensemble Modern Academy and studied in the International Cooperative Master's Program for New Music in Bern/Dresden/Salzburg.

-She has received support from numerous institutions, including Musikfonds, Deutscher Musikrat, Goethe-Institut, GEMA or the Deutschland-Scholarship.
+She has received support from numerous institutions, including Musikfonds, Deutscher Musikrat, Goethe-Institut, GEMA or the Deutschlandstipendium.

 She lives in Leipzig and Munich.